 The issue really is not school, but the waning of summer.
 I feel like just when summer is finally in full swing and the weather is reliably nice here in Chicago, we’re told it’s time for summer to end and fall to arrive.
 I for one, am not ready.
 Summer is still in its prime, and I’m not giving up without a fight.

-The recipe for this humble, unassuming peach cobbler comes from a dog-eared, well worn Betty Crocker cookbook, one that both my mom and I have (mine is my grandma’s copy).
-Besides cutting it in half to make it more manageable (read: responsible) for our two person household, I didn’t change it one bit.
+The recipe for this humble, unassuming peach cobbler using fresh peaches comes from a dog-eared, well worn Betty Crocker cookbook, one that both my mom and I have.
+Besides cutting it in half to make it more manageable (read: responsible) for our two person household, and adjusting the recipe so it can be cooked and baked in one oven-safe skillet, I didn’t mess with it.
 Some things you just don’t mess with.

-I could probably just eat the peach filling alone every day and be happy with life, but Betty took it to the next level and added the easiest fluffy biscuit topping.
+I could probably just eat the peach filling alone every day and be happy with life, but we really take to the next level with the easiest fluffy biscuit topping.
 Simple ingredients: flour, a tiny bit of sugar, baking powder, salt, butter, milk.
 Unbelievable results.
 Baked in the oven, these guys expand and become crunchy on top and super soft on the inside.
-Don’t know how Betty does it, but I’m not questioning genius.

 Summer forever, that’s what.

 - 1.5 lbs (680g) fresh peaches (about 4-5 medium or 3 cups sliced peaches)

 - 1/4 teaspoon cinnamon

 - 1 Tablespoon (12g) granulated sugar